Single-Layer Vision Transformers for More Accurate Early Exits with Less Overhead: Introduction

 A neural architecture called \textit{vision transformer} (\textit{ViT}) \cite{dosovitskiy2021an} has been recently introduced for image classification which is radically different from convolutional neural networks.
-We use a modified version this architecture instead of the usual convolution and pooling layers in early exit branches and show that our method can significantly increase the accuracy of early exits compared to conventional architectures\footnote{Our code will be available at \url{https://gitlab.au.dk/maleci/sl_vit}.}.
+The building blocks of Vision Transformer have been used for early exits placed on Vision Transformer backbones \cite{2106.15183}, however, using Transformer-based early exit branches on CNN backbones is not intuitive and requires additional steps and architectural modifications.
+We use a modified version of this architecture instead of the usual convolution and pooling layers in early exit branches and show that our method can significantly increase the accuracy of early exits compared to conventional architectures by fusing local and global receptive fields\footnote{Our code will be available at \url{https://gitlab.au.dk/maleci/sl_vit}.}.
 The contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a novel architecture for early exit branches in multi-exit architectures based on vision transformers, called \textit{single-layer vision transformer} (\textit{SL-ViT}).
 We compare our method with conventional CNN-based early exit architectures across 27 scenarios involving different datasets, branch locations and backbone networks and show that our method is significantly more accurate in 26 of these scenarios, while having less overhead in terms of number of parameters and floating point operators (FLOPS).
-To the best of our knowledge vision transformers have never been used in multi-exit architectures before. \item We show that our method works across different modalities as well as multi-modal settings by investigating image classification, audio classification and audiovisual crowd counting scenarios.
+To the best of our knowledge the fusion of global and local scope in early exits has never been used in multi-exit architectures before. \item We show that our method is a general purpose approach that works across different modalities as well as multi-modal settings by investigating image classification, audio classification and audiovisual crowd counting scenarios.
 We also show that our method works for both classification and regression problems. \item We introduce a novel way of integrating audio and visual features in early exits using vision transformers.
 To the best of our knowledge, this is the first time early exits have been studied in multi-modal settings. \item We provide insight into why our method achieves better results compared to conventional CNN-based architectures by investigating the role of attention and receptive field. \item We introduce a fine-tuning strategy for SL-ViT called \textit{copycat single-layer vision transformer} (\textit{CC-SL-ViT}) which is based on the copycat strategy developed for CNNs \cite{CorreiaSilva2018} and show that this method can further increase the accuracy of SL-ViT early exits.
 To the best of our knowledge this is the first time the copycat strategy is used for vision transformers or early exits. \end{itemize}

 The rest of this paper is organized as follows: Section \ref{S:RelatedWork} provides an overview of the relevant literature; Section \ref{S:Method} describes our proposed method in detail; Section \ref{S:ExperimentalSetup} explains the details of our experiments; Section \ref{S:Results} showcases the experiment results; and, finally, Section \ref{S:Conclusions} briefly discusses the results and concludes the paper.